5 easy ways to prevent diaper rash | Huggies SG

 4. Add a protective barrier

 A thin layer of petroleum jelly, zinc oxide cream or diaper rash cream prevents moisture and irritants from coming into contact with your baby’s delicate skin.
 Slather some on every few diaper changes.

 5. Keep it loose

 If your baby’s diaper is too tight, this may restrict air circulation in the diaper area and hold in unwanted moisture, causing irritation.
 The friction between the diaper and your baby’s skin may also result in chafing, so be sure not to fasten it too tightly.
-Huggies® Naturemade Diapers have a comfortable stretchy waistband that can be adjusted with the Magic Tapes to fit your baby comfortably.
+Huggies® Naturemade Diapers have a comfortable stretchy waistband that can be adjusted with the Magic Tapes to fit your baby comfortably, allowing your baby to be active and healthy, while keeping diaper rash at bay.

 Click here for free samples of Huggies® Diapers.